pschafran/pschafran.github.io/_posts/2024-08-12-eremid-nextgen-workshop.markdown

 ```

 Check coverage levels plotted in `mapping.pdf`.
 "Matched"  level should be pretty even (though noisy) across LSC/SSC, maybe be different in IRs.

+### Method 3: Completely de novo with NOVOPlasty.

+NOVOPlasty requires a starting sequence (FASTA format) that closely matches your organism.
+Find a sequence for a conserved gene (e.g. rbcL) from GenBank or another source.
+Copy the file into your working directory.

+//TODO